XPixelGroup/RDSR/README.md

 # Codes
 - The core code is adding nn.functional.dropout(or dropout2d) into RealESRNet (https://github.com/xinntao/Real-ESRGAN).
+We will upload the detailed code and trained models in this week (before 2022.5.1).

 ## How to generate channel saliency map (CSM)